mamannon/Pictures_Catalog/README.md

 A user needs to subscribe to the portal, and then he / she can upload pictures other subscribers to see, perhaps for all to see or only for those, who are allowed to see.
 Subscribers can apply a permit for each other to see a set of pictures they like to.

+## Requirements

+To run this program, you need MySQL database engine installed on your computer.
+Entity framework will create a database called 'PictureDatabase' by itself, provided that username 'test' and password 'test' are valid.
+If not, you can change correct username and password in 'appsettings.json' file.

 ## License

 This project is licensed under the MIT License.